Mister Donut: History

 By the 1980s, Mister Donut had over 550 stores in the United States and Canada.
 In 1989, the British corporate giant Allied-Lyons plc acquired Dunkin' Donuts from Rosenberg for a reported £196 million.
 After becoming a subsidiary of Allied-Lyons, Dunkin' Donuts immediately acquired Mister Donut from International Multifoods.
-Mister Donut stores were offered the option to convert to Dunkin' Donuts.
-Mister Donut was acquired by Dunkin' Donuts' then-parent company, Allied Lyons, in February 1990.
-After the acquisition of Mister Donut by Allied-Lyons, all Mister Donut stores in North America were offered the chance to change their name to Dunkin' Donuts while all remaining Mister Donut franchises in the rest of the world started being operated on their own such as in Japan and El Salvador.
+Mister Donut stores were offered the option to convert to Dunkin', while all remaining Mister Donut franchises in the rest of the world started being operated on their own such as in Japan and El Salvador.
 Mister Donut sold its Middle East trademarks on October 14, 1995.

 In July 2005, Allied-Lyons was acquired by Pernod Ricard SA.
-On December 12, 2005, Pernod Ricard announced that it had agreed to sell Dunkin' Brands, which owned Dunkin' Donuts and Mister Donut, to a consortium of three US private equity firms (Thomas H. Lee Partners, the Carlyle Group and Bain Capital LLP) for US$2.43 billion.
+On December 12, 2005, Pernod Ricard announced that it had agreed to sell Dunkin' Brands, which owned Dunkin' and Mister Donut, to a consortium of three US private equity firms (Thomas H. Lee Partners, the Carlyle Group and Bain Capital LLP) for US$2.43 billion.
 The closing of the sale occurred on March 1, 2006.
 In August 2012, Dunkin' Brands became completely independent of the private equity firms.

 As of 2017, only one Mister Donut store remains in the United States, in Godfrey, Illinois (outside of St. Louis), while there were 10,000 stores worldwide.
 As of 2016, Mister Donut Japan had over "1,300 stores, making it the largest donut chain in the country." and as of June 2016, Duskin Co., Ltd. was also operating Mister Donut stores in China, Taiwan, South Korea, Thailand, the Philippines, Indonesia, Japan, and Malaysia.

 In 2020, Dunkin' Brands was purchased by Sandy Springs-based Inspire Brands, and Mister Donut's trademark management became part of Inspire.